 Greenworks shook up the battery-powered OPE market with its 25-inch commercial mower a while back.
-We took the Greenworks Pro 60V 25-inch self-propelled lawn mower designed for homeowners out to see how it stacks up against the best electric mowers we’ve tested.
+We took the Greenworks Pro 60V 25-inch self-propelled lawn mower designed for homeowners out to see how it stacks up against the best battery-powered mowers we’ve tested.

 - Excellent power with Turbo mode for tough patches